taoensso/touchstone/README.md

 %> ([:sign-up 28.68] [:join-now 4.33] [:join 1.11])
 ```

-See the `mab-select` and `mab-commit!` docstrings for info on more advanced capabilities like multivariate testing.
+See the `mab-select` and `mab-commit!` docstrings for info on more advanced capabilities like **multivariate testing, test composition (dependent tests), arbitrary scoring, engagement testing**, etc.

 ## Touchstone Supports the ClojureWerkz and CDS Project Goals